 The children I spoke to went immediately to trying to solve the existing problem but were willingly guided to ideas around prevention and behaviour modification.
 Parents were actively concerned, grandparents seemed even more upset than the younger generations.
 I heard stories of involvement in small as well as massive clean up projects, of fear of climate change from those who had been evacuated from their homes and land due to some of the hundreds of forest fires that were raging through the province of British Columbia.
 And myself, I told the story again and again: Gwaii Haanas, Kunghit Island, one person, two hours, eight-hundred and ninety-one pieces of plastic waste.

 My take away from this experience continues to unfold.
+British artist Tony Cragg did something very similar in 1978 and almost 40 years later, I make this action as a clear thread of my time in Gwaii Haanas, and of being aware of the experiences of this being human in a world of consumption.
 I am still unsure what will happen to these plastic pieces but I do know where my challenges lie: aestheticizing one of the most pressing issues of our time, ignoring the issues, becoming over dogmatic; making pretty out of waste.
 All this sits and squirms in my mind as I move on to my next Artist in Residence position at Earthskin in New Zealand.